Eriobotrya deflexa

-The bronze loquat (Eriobotrya deflexa) is a tree native to China (Guangdong, Hainan), Taiwan and Vietnam.
+Eriobotrya deflexa, the bronze loquat, is a tree native to China (Guangdong, Hainan), Taiwan and Vietnam.

 Its leaves are used in Taiwanese folk medicine as an expectorant.

 Hybrids

 × Rhaphiobotrya is an artificial hybrid genus between species of Eriobotrya and Rhaphiolepis.
 Hybrids include the coppertone loquat (× Rhaphiobotrya 'Coppertone'), the parents of which are Eriobotrya deflexa and Rhaphiolepis indica or R. × delacourii.
 It is a popular cultivated shrub in the Southern United States and California.